DKlaper/gsw-DepParser/README.md

-The PoS-Tagger HunPos is distributed under the new BSD license http://opensource.org/licenses/BSD-3-Clause For more information visit their website at http://code.google.com/p/hunpos/ The CHDE_57000.model is courtesy of Nora Hollenstein and Noëmi Aepli.
+The PoS-Tagger HunPos is distributed under the new BSD license http://opensource.org/licenses/BSD-3-Clause For more information visit their website at http://code.google.com/p/hunpos/ The CHDE_57000.model for hunpos is courtesy of Nora Hollenstein and Noëmi Aepli from the University of Zurich.
 It may be reused unchanged in the hunpos tagger and the authors need to be attributed.

 The tokenizer is licensed under a custom non-commercial, non-distribution license.